First, I want to start by asking you, are you living your life to its fullest?

 When you travel and see different parts of the world and are opened up to new experiences, it is hard to settle for less when you are back home.

-Many years ago, I took my 14 year old nephew on an Outward Bound trip thinking that it would help him mature.
+Many years ago, I took my 14-year-old nephew on an Outward Bound trip thinking that it would help him mature.
 Being a person who has been involved with personal growth (as well as many bicycling trips) for many years, I didn’t consider that PERHAPS I could be changed by this trip.
 Well, I was shocked to realize that no one comes out of these types of experiences without changing.
 It’s part of the turf of the experience.
-Sometimes you have to get farher away from the experience to see the long term effects.
+Sometimes you have to get farther away from the experience to see the long-term effects.
 After that trip, I became much more open to many different types of traveling, took my physical activities to a new level, gained tremendous respect for my body’s capacity to stretch itself, and have less fear in general (even after loads of psychotherapy!)
 And I felt good about helping a young person to boot!

 I traded work for a second trip on the schooner, called Maple Leaf, this time in the Great Bear Rainforest (British Columbia) in 2003, and then I left high tech altogether and convinced the company to hire me.
 Now I work for the very company that had started me on this incredible journey.
 I also married the company’s president in 2007.
 It’s been 7 years now and I love what I do – feeling totally engaged with the natural world and the wildlife that I love.
 The company I work for is Maple Leaf Adventures, a Canadian adventure cruise company that is rated as one of the best adventure travel companies on earth by National Geographic Adventure in their most recent survey (2009).